wilsonmar/scala/README.md

    NOTE: The text editor applies text coloring for Scala.

 0. Navigate to the file you just created.

+## Compile Scala from command line:
+Regardless of how you got the HelloWorld.scala program source:

+0. In a bash command line at the source folder:
 0. Compile it:

    ```